 - Review activity with your reps.
 No matter what policies or CRM rules you choose to instate, you’ll need to use CRM data to hold your users accountable.
 LACRM has three main reports, an activity report, a task report, and pipeline reports, that will help you track your users’ activity and success with clients.
 If your users know that reports will be pulled from the CRM to assess their progress, they’ll be more likely to diligently enter data so they can accept credit for their work.

 - Let your users know that you can see when they log in.
-From the Manage Users page under Settings, account admins can see the date a user was last active.
+From the Users Settings page, account admins can see the date a user was last active.
 Let your users know that you will check their last log in date, in addition to pulling reports from the CRM, for sales meetings.
-If someone hasn't been logging in, they need to answer for it during your next meeting.